 The artistic director of the Foundation is Rudolf Lutz, who rehearses and conducts all performances with the Foundation's choir, orchestra and vocal soloists.
 Through its concerts and activities, the J.S.
 Bach Foundation strives to provide a living experience of Bach's music and to promote a deeper understanding of the great composer's oeuvre.

-The biennial "Appenzeller Bachtage" festival first took place in 2014.
-With this new cultural project, the Foundation continues to promote cultural life in Eastern Switzerland – but with a decidedly international touch.
+The “Appenzeller Bachtage” is a biennial festival that took place for the first time in 2014.
+With this new cultural project, the Foundation aims to further promote cultural life in Eastern Switzerland – and capture international attention.

 A monumental project